 - Browsing & exploring

 - Profile & Content Management.

 As the last step on this journey from a vague product idea to the firm product roadmap with KPIs in place and a solid idea, we prepared a visually stunning pitch deck.
-With all the information they discovered during our workshops, armed with a beautiful pitch deck, the Duel founders engaged in the mission of looking for investors.
+With all the information they discovered during our Product Discovery Workshops, armed with a beautiful pitch deck, the Duel founders engaged in the mission of looking for investors.